-The human givens model clearly defines what it means to be a human being: what we need in order to be healthy (innate needs) and what nature has given us by design to get those needs met (innate resources).
+The human givens model clearly defines what it means to be a human being: what we need in order to be mentally and physically healthy (innate needs) and what nature has given us by design to get those needs met (innate resources).
 These are the ‘human givens’.

 With the basic elements of our needs and our resources described like this, a practical framework for wellbeing becomes clear.

 Just as a lack of one of our physical needs (such as water or sleep) can make us ill and threaten our life, so a missing element of our emotional needs can cause us emotional difficulties that can lead to mental and physical ill health.
 Conversely, with all of our needs met in balance we will thrive and flourish.

 The implications of these essential principles of human nature are described in the seminal book: Human Givens: The new approach to emotional health and clear thinking.